Bonus83/MySql_Structure_Compare/README.md

 ```
 The database is out of Sync!
-The following SQL commands need to be executed to bring the Live database tables up to date:
+The following SQL commands need to be executed to bring the live database tables up to date:

 CREATE TABLE `history` (